monix/monix.io/_tut/docs/3x/reactive/observable.md

   producer pushing data into one or multiple consumers
 - works best for unidirectional communications
 - allows fine-grained control over the [execution model](../execution/scheduler.html#execution-model)
-- doesn’t trigger the execution, or any effects until `subscribe`
+- doesn’t trigger the execution, or any effects until a client `subscribe`s
-- allows for cancelling of active streams
+- allows cancellation of active streams
 - never blocks any threads in its implementation
 - does not expose any API calls that can block threads
 - compatible with [Scala.js](http://www.scala-js.org/) like the rest of Monix